gilmore-lab/protocols/151204StatusUpdate.md

 ### Paradigm Status
 - Instructions located  on Github repo: moco-3-pattern-psychophysics
-  - How to run an experiment: moco-3-pattern-psychophysics-checklist.md
+  - How to run an experiment: moco-3-pattern-psychophysics-experiment-instructions.md **complete**
-  - How to alter, generate and run an experiment: moco-3-pattern-psychophysics-instructions.md
+  - How to alter, generate and run an experiment: moco-3-pattern-psychophysics-checklist.md **complete**

 ### To Do
-- purchase a game controller: http://www.walmart.com/ip/29016209
+- purchase a game controller: http://www.walmart.com/ip/29016209 **complete**
 - pilot with kids
 - Determine parking procedure for Moore.